MimiHeavenlyExplore/Wreath-Studio-Mimi.github.io/bio.md

 Her creation is very unique.
 She started making original wreath 2015.
 She was inspired by Belgium decoration company [Good will M&G] (http://www.goodwill.be/site/en/ "to the site")
+You can purcase decolation goods [Joann](https://www.joann.com)